ja-codingtemple/live_react_lessons/README.md

 <br>- Updating: This is when the component updates due to a state or prop change.
 <br>- Unmounting: This is when the component is removed from the DOM.

-## HOW DO I CREATE & RUN A REACT PROJECT?
+## How do I create & run a React project?

 There are a variety of ways to create React projects.
 The command we recommend using at CodingTemple is below: